KoicsD/CharliesAngels/TaskDescription/OrdersWeek5.md

 Our code still had (and has) no unit-tests, although, mentors showed us how to write unit-tests and how to think in a [test-driven way].
 The reason was planning.
 We did not developed in a test-driven way, and we had not enough time at the and to write some test-code.
-This problem was present on the [previous sprint] as well, and up till now, we have not managed to solve it.
+This problem was present on the [previous sprint](OrdersWeek6.md) as well, and up till now, we have not managed to solve it.
 So we can say, though our code worked (and still works), we cannot be sure we did not make some little bugs we are not aware of.
 (Once uppon a time I had to check and fix date format codes in file-handler modules...)

-Modules that really needs testing are [*donor_reg*] and [*event_reg*], as they contain string-parser (checker) and validator logic.
+Modules that really needs testing are [*donor_reg*](https://github.com/KoicsD/CharliesAngels/blob/Week5B/donor_reg.py) and [*event_reg*](https://github.com/KoicsD/CharliesAngels/blob/Week5B/event_reg.py), as they contain string-parser (checker) and validator logic.
-In case of [*donor_reg*], this test-code could be easily added, as checker and validator logic is arranged into separate functions.
+In case of [*donor_reg*](https://github.com/KoicsD/CharliesAngels/blob/Week5B/donor_reg.py), this test-code could be easily added, as checker and validator logic is arranged into separate functions.
-But in [*event_reg*], parsing and validating is integrated into user-input functions, which makes troubles.
+But in [*event_reg*](https://github.com/KoicsD/CharliesAngels/blob/Week5B/event_reg.py), parsing and validating is integrated into user-input functions, which makes troubles.
-(It made troubles expecially before [classmethods] *from_user* and *from_lists* were added, because up till that point, there were no possibility to create *Donation* objects without user-input.)
+(It made troubles expecially before [classmethods](https://docs.python.org/3/library/functions.html?highlight=classmethod#classmethod) *from_user* and *from_lists* were added, because up till that point, there were no possibility to create *Donation* objects without user-input.)

-We could have used [mock input] but it would have been in conflict with the main principle "the more logic your test-code has, the more reliable it is".
+We could have used [mocking](https://docs.python.org/3/library/unittest.mock.html?highlight=mock#module-unittest.mock) *input* but it would have been in conflict with the main principle "the more logic your test-code has, the more reliable it is".

 ----------------------------------------------
 ----------------------------------------------